School Profile: 2025-2026

 School, Community, and Curriculum Highlights

 Cambridge High School continues to educate, challenge, and inspire students to reach their full potential and achieve college and career readiness.
 This mission drives options for rigorous academic courses, exploration of career and performing arts pathways, and opportunities for athletics, clubs, and community service.
 Opening its doors in August of 2012, Cambridge serves the communities of Alpharetta and Milton, northwestern suburbs of Atlanta.
 The school currently has an enrollment of 1,668 students.
-Cambridge Bears sport navy blue, Carolina blue, and white as the official colors.
+Cambridge Bears sport navy blue, Carolina blue and white as the official colors.

-Over forty percent of the student body at Cambridge participates in the Talented and Gifted (TAG) program.
-Students selected for the TAG program have the opportunity to enroll in seminar courses, directed study courses, and internships.
+Over 40% of the student body at Cambridge participates in the Talented and Gifted (TAG) program.
+Students selected for the TAG program have the opportunity to enroll in directed study courses, and internships.
 Performing arts and visual arts are available to interested students along with career technology pathways.
-Students interested in exploring careers can choose from several options, including Agricultural Science, Veterinary Science, Business, Computer Science, Broadcast and Video Production, Marketing, Law and Justice, and Engineering.
-Students can also choose to participate in Work Based Learning programs and in dual enrollment opportunities.
+Students interested in exploring careers can choose from several options including Agricultural Science, Veterinary Science,

 Cambridge educates, challenges, and inspires our students to reach their full potential by being brave in their choices, respectful of differences, involved in the community, determined to succeed, generous in giving of their time and talent, and engaged in setting goals for their own education.
 At Cambridge, students, faculty, and staff strive to “Be the Bridge” to a healthy and safe present and to a successful and happy future.